SteveDoido/aaig/README.md

 5. After you change values of any form fields, the image is automatically updated on the "Preview" below.
 Change the form fields as you wish, and check if the preview matches your needs;
 6. Recommended: Undo any custom zoom settings on your web browser, because this can result in wrongly-generated images.
 Keep your zoom settings always on default values (100%);
 7. Click on "Generate" button, and the image will be automatically generated and saved on PNG format.
 The filename will be set accordingly to the text you typed on form fields;
-8. Optional: If you messed with all default values, click on "Reset" button and all of them will be resetted to its default values.
+8. Observation: If you messed with all default values, click on "Reset" button and all of them will be resetted to its default values.

 #### Feedback

-If you find any bug, you can find me on the addresses below:
+If you find any glitches, contact me using the addresses below:

 *   [Brazilian's Romhacking and Translation Forum (Fórum Unificado de Romhacking e Tradução - FURT)](http://www.romhacking.net.br/)
 *   [FURT's chat on Discord](https://discord.gg/0V2rK6RK47Okravl)